andrerclaudio/yocto-setup/README.md

    `meta-arm-toolchain` layers
  * the `meta-nxp` layer, not downloaded as it is already part of this repository, but enabled in `build/conf/bblayers.conf`
+ * the `meta-tools` layer, not downloaded as it is already part of this repository, but enabled in `build/conf/bblayers.conf`

  ### The `meta-nxp` layer